chromaui/learnstorybook.com/content/intro-to-storybook/react/en/creating-addons.md

 To actually see the assets displayed in our addon, we need to copy them over to the `public` folder and adjust the `addParameter` option to reflect these changes.

-Storybook will pick on the change and will load the assets, but for now, only the first one.
+Storybook will pick up on the change and will load the assets, but for now, only the first one.

 ![actual assets loaded](/intro-to-storybook/design-assets-image-loaded.png) <!--needs to be created-->